samgutentag/samgutentag.github.io/docs/_posts/2019-06-04-python-safeway-clipper.md

 To automate this whole thing, I run it on a `crontab` on a computer in my back closet that manages a bunch of other things.

-The cron command I use runs this process at 4:37am every day local time.
-Why 4:37am? no real reason aside from my laptop wont be doing anything else at that time.
+The cron command I use runs this process at 4:37 am everyday local time.
+Why 4:37 am? no real reason aside from my laptop wont be doing anything else at that time.

 ## Next Steps and Room for Improvement